colinator/zerialize/README.md

 ## Goals

 1. **Ergonomic and performant** serialization and deserialization of C++ data structures and primitives.
-2. **Support as many dynamic protocols as possible** (JSON, Flexbuffers, MessagePack, CBOR.
+2. **Support as many dynamic protocols as possible** (ZER, JSON, Flexbuffers, MessagePack, CBOR.
 More to come).
 3. For underlying protocols that support it (FlexBuffers, MessagePack, CBOR, JSON in some cases), provide support for **zero-copy, zero-work, lazy deserialization**.
 For serialization, minimize copies.
 4. Support **easy conversion between protocols**.
 5. Transparently support serialization and deserialization into **xtensor tensors and eigen matrices**.
 Do this with zero-copy, if possible.